quintinbland/crypto_arbitrage/README.md

 # Crypto Arbitrage Opportunities

-This program sorts throught historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
-The program will determine if any arbitrage opportunities exist for Bitcoin and provide general overall anaylysis.
+This program sorts through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase.
+The program will determine if any arbitrage opportunities existed for Bitcoin between January 1st 2018 and March 31st 2018.

 ---